pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 The basic :class:`DateOffset` acts similar to ``dateutil.relativedelta`` (`relativedelta documentation`_)
 that shifts a date time by the corresponding calendar duration specified.
 The arithmetic operator (``+``) can be used to perform the shift.
-Multiplication (*) and subtraction are also supported.
-Besides arithmetic operations, basic :class:`DateOffset` can also be specified to replace certain component of the timestamp.

 .. ipython:: python